Snow White (Disney character): Development

 The relatively new technique of using live-action footage as a reference for character movements was used extensively to bring Snow White's character to life.
 A young dancer named Marge Champion (nicknamed Margie Bell) served as the live-action model for Snow White.
 (Margie Bell, daughter of animator Ernest Belcher, also later modeled for the Blue Fairy character in Disney's 1940 film Pinocchio.)
 Hamilton Luske directed her through the filming of numerous movement sequences, and then the animators studied and copied the footage to enhance the realism of Snow White's animated movements.
 Animator Ollie Johnston later recalled, "Ham's careful planning and shooting of the live-action footage, always with the idea in mind of how it would be used in animation, resulted in a very convincing character."

 Originally, Disney could not find what they thought was a suitable voice for Snow White.
 Around 150 girls auditioned for the role of Snow White, including well-known actresses such as Deanna Durbin, whose voice seemed too old to Disney.
 One assistant to Disney called music teacher Guido Caselotti, complaining that Hollywood had no singing girls.
 Caselotti wanted to offer to send their best to listen to the students, but it turned out that his 20-year-old daughter Adriana Caselotti overheard a conversation on another phone in the house, and she began to sing in a young girl's voice.
 Her father was confused and told his daughter to get away from the phone, but the casting director liked her voice and invited her to audition.
 After Walt Disney heard her, he immediately gave her the role.
-The studio signed a multi-page contract with Adriana Caselotti: she was forbidden to sing in a movie or on the radio before or after the movie premiered because Walt Disney did not want the voice of Snow White to be heard anywhere else.
+The studio signed a multi-page contract with Adriana Caselotti: she was forbidden to sing in a film or on the radio before or after the film premiered because Walt Disney did not want the voice of Snow White to be heard anywhere else.
 Instead, she received $970 (now worth approximately $).